0BAB1/HOLY_CORE_COURSE/1_fpga_edition/fpga_edition.md

 ## 8.3 : Adapting the `control` module for `Zicsr`

-Before moving on the the "plug everython part, there is a couple of things to do : **DECODE** csr instructions !
+Before moving on the the "assemble everything" part, we shall not forget to **DECODE** CSR instructions !
 A little reminder shall we ?

 | csr          | rs1 / unsigned imm | f3  | rd    | op      |
 | ------------ | ------------------ | --- | ----- | ------- |
 | XXXXXXXXXXXX | XXXXX              | XXX | XXXXX | 1110011 |

 So we just have to decode the op...
 Yes, indeed but there's more to it.
-We also have to add the followings signals :
+We also have to add the following control signals (outputs):

 - `csr_write_enable`
 - `csr_write_back_source`
-- add a new `imm_source` (\*\*) to specify the 0 extended uimm from bits [19:16]
+- Add a new `imm_source`  to specify the 0 extended uimm from bits [19:16]
   - and that means we'll have to make a quick update on the sign extender after that
 - add a new `write_back_source` variant, making it a 3 bits wide signal
   - and yes, that means a handful of changes todo !